aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 Specification
 =============

-An ABOUT file is an ASCII YAML formatted text file.
-Note that while Unicode characters are not supported in an ABOUT file proper, external files can contain UTF-8 Unicode.
+An ABOUT file is an YAML formatted text file.
 The key for the licenses field and the license_expression are dejacode license key.

 ABOUT file name